jejobueno/ImmoEliza-Regressions/README.md

 2. DataRegressor
 In the second step, the prediction is prepared.
-Firstly, the price, area, outside space and land surface are standardized.
+Firstly, the price, area, outside space and land surface are rescaled.
 This is done in order to limit the differences and make the model more effective.
   Secondly, the database is split and into a train and test dataframe.
 The former is used to train the model.
 A gradient boost is implemented.